-Of all the Greek myths we know and have infused into our pop culture, Zeus has to be the most famous of them all.
+Of all the Greek stories we know and have infused into our culture, Zeus has to be the most famous of them all.

 What image did you think of when you read his name?